JeremyBYU/UnrealLanding_UnrealProject/Content/Python/levelgenerator/README.md

       "place_on": ["Building*"],
       // property constraints of the features. must evaluate to true
       // E.g. feature must have property highest_level and be set to true
-      // This specifyly says only trashbags are only placed on the highest level of a multi-roof building "place_on_constraints": ["highest_level"],
+      // This says only small-rooftop-entrances are only placed on the highest level of a multi-roof building "place_on_constraints": ["highest_level"],
-      // Rotation of asset.
-Samples uniformly between -45 degrees to + 45 degrees (0 - 45, 0 + 45)
+      // Rotation of asset are either 0, 90, 180, or 270 degrees
       "rotation": {
-        "yaw": 0,
-        "range": 45
+        "yaw": [0, 90, 180, 270]
       },
       // Position inside feature control
       "position": {